-Revenues come from several sources; and expenses are incurred for different purposes.
+Revenues come from several sources; while expenses are incurred for different purposes in conducting business.
 The following summarizes and explains the items found in an income statement.

 Revenue Accounts in the Income Statement

 - 1. Sale of inventory - This is the primary income-generating activity of merchandising and manufacturing businesses.
 The most common account titles used are: Sales, Sales Revenue, or Revenue from Sales.